Kubessandra/react-native-dji-mobile-sdk/CONTRIBUTING.md

 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.

+### Known issues in the package:

+1. If you have an error like this `Process: com.example.reactnativedjimobilesdk, PID: 15122 java.lang.NoClassDefFoundError: Failed resolution of: Ldji/sdk/sdkmanager/DJISDKManager;` you need to run the Helper before requesting anything

 ## Code of Conduct

 ### Our Pledge